dhborus/Midcentury/Jot.md

 1. Use of terminal from within Atom. (probably won't solve) -- can use DocDown
 2. Thesaurus use -- important
 3. Setting up nvAtom done (not that difficult--just converts Dropbox directory to searchable database)
-4. Setting up Awiki
+4. Setting up Awiki.[Relevant sources are @asch1951; @asch1956; @milgram1963]

 ### Pandoc and Markdown Questions

 - Learn codes for open file, smart printing.
 And so on.
 Did learn that I can use pandoc to change docx to pdf.
-Want to know how to use smart typography, and open newly minted file.
+Want to know how to use smart typography, and open newly minted file.[See, for instance,  @boris1986]

 - Learn how to add extra lines in Markdown.
 Solution: \s (where s stands for a space)